okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 <ApiOperation method="get" url="/idp/myaccount/emails" />

-Fetches the current user's all email information, a collection of links for each email describing the operations can be performed.
+Fetches all of the current user's email information: a collection of links for each email describing the operations that can be performed.

 #### Required scope and role